Falls Prevention in Older Adults

 • Initiate a conversation with your loved one and their healthcare provider about fall risk and prevention.

-The EnhanceFitness program is a low-cost, evidence-based group exercise and falls prevention program.
-The program strives to help older adults at all levels of fitness become more active, energized, and empowered to sustain independent lives.
-The EnhanceFitness program also may help reduce risk factors associated with falls.
+The Enhance®Fitness (EF) exercise program is a low-cost, evidence-based group exercise and falls prevention program.
+The EF exercise program strives to help older adults at all levels of fitness become more active, energized, and empowered to sustain independent lives.
+It may also help reduce risk factors associated with falls.

 Resources